Integration with Angular

 .catch((err) => console.error(err));

-After that, you can start the app to see Booking loaded with data on a page.
+Start the app to see Booking loaded with data on the page.